 Friday round-up – SCOTUSblog

 We rely on our readers to ship us hyperlinks for our round-up.
-You probably have or know of a current (revealed within the final two or three days) article, submit, podcast or op-ed regarding the Supreme Court docket that you simply’d like us to contemplate for inclusion within the round-up, please ship it to roundup [at] scotusblog.com.
+When you’ve got or know of a latest (printed within the final two or three days) article, put up, podcast, or op-ed regarding the Supreme Court docket that you simply’d like us to think about for inclusion within the round-up, please ship it to roundup [at] scotusblog.com.
 Thanks!

 Posted in Spherical-up